vckyou/Reforestation/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.